Keep your next party fuss-free with these easy cucumber canapés, a simple yet elegant appetizer ready in minutes with just four ingredients.

 - Use room-temperature cheese for easy piping.

 - Assemble when ready to serve.
-For the best results, do not assemble more than 1-2 hours in advance.
+For optimal results, assemble no more than 1-2 hours in advance.

 - Store leftovers, covered, in the fridge for up to 2 days.